Bachelor of Science in Hospitality Administration

 The concentration in Hospitality Real Estate Development requires two courses as specified below.

-• SHA HF 314 Hospitality Market Feasibility and Valuation (2 cr)
+• SHA HF 314 Hospitality Market Feasibility and Valuation (2 units)

-• SHA HF 315 Fundamentals of a Hotel Real Estate Deal (2 cr)
+• SHA HF 315 Fundamentals of a Hotel Real Estate Deal (2 units)

-Pick any eight credits of available concentration electives:
+In addition, pick any 8 units of available concentration electives:

-• SHA HF 415 Hospitality Asset Management (2 cr)
+• SHA HF 415 Hospitality Asset Management (2 units)

 Concentration in Revenue Management & Analytics